The Baum--Connes conjecture localised at the unit element of a discrete group: -theory with real coefficients

-\item \textbf{Real $KK$ for non separable algebras.} We adapt the discussion in the above Section \ref{separability} to define $KK^G(A,B)$ when $G$ is second countable locally compact, $A,B$ are generally non separable $C^*$-algebras. \begin{itemize} \item To begin with let's take $A$ separable, $B$ any $C^*$-algebra and $G$ any locally compact group.
-Then it exists the inductive limit $\displaystyle\varinjlim_N KK^G(A,B\otimes N)$ with $N$ running on the space of all $\rm{II}_1$-factors (acting on a fixed separable Hilbert space) with tracial embeddings as morphisms.
+\item \textbf{Real $KK$ for non-separable algebras.} We adapt the discussion in the above Section \ref{separability} to define $KK_\R^G(A,B)$ when $G$ is second countable locally compact, and $A,B$ are generally non-separable $C^*$-algebras. \begin{itemize} \item To begin with let's take $A$ separable, $B$ any $C^*$-algebra and $G$ any locally compact group.
+Then there exists the inductive limit $\displaystyle\varinjlim_N KK^G(A,B\otimes N)$ with $N$ running over the space of all $\rm{II}_1$-factors (acting on a fixed separable Hilbert space) with tracial embeddings as morphisms.
 The existence of the limit is given by exactly the same proof in \cite{AAS2} where only the general properties of the space of $\rm{II}_1$-factors are used and there is no need of separability assumptions on $B$.
 We can thus put:

-\item Assume $A$ is separable; start with any element in $ KK_{\R}^{\Gamma}(A,B)$ represented by some $x \in KK^{\Gamma}(A,B \otimes N)$ then we can find a separable subalgebra $D \subset B\otimes N$ whose image in $KK^\Gamma(A, B\otimes N)$ is $x$.
-We can then find also a separable $C^*$-subalgebra $B_1 \subset B$ and an element $x_1 \in KK^{\G}(A,B_1 \otimes N)$ representing $x$.
+\item Assume $A$ is separable; start with any element in $ KK_{\R}^{G}(A,B)$ represented by some $x \in KK^{G}(A,B \otimes N)$ then we can find a separable subalgebra $D \subset B\otimes N$ whose image in $KK^G(A, B\otimes N)$ is $x$.
+We can then find also a separable $C^*$-subalgebra $B_1 \subset B$ and an element $x_1 \in KK^{G}(A,B_1 \otimes N)$ representing $x$.
 This implies

-\item By the above remark we can define $KK^\Gamma_{\R}(A,B)$ for not necessarily separable $A$ and $B$ and countable $\Gamma$.
-It is the analogous of $KK_{sep}^\Gamma(A,B)$ of section \ref{separability}:
+\item By the above remark we can define $KK^G_{\R}(A,B)$ for not necessarily separable $A$ and $B$ and countable $G$.
+It is the analogous of $KK_{sep}^G(A,B)$ of section \ref{separability}:

 and is also given with a well defined Kasparov product. \end{itemize} \end{enumerate} \end{remarks}